eazeldon/la-bar-part-2/README.md

 ### Techniques

-I have used html code, style.css, bootstrapt and javascript.
+I have used html code, style.css, bootstrap and javascript.

 All images are edited in photoshop